sleepturtle2/java-spring-notes/Notes/03-Hibernate/03-advanced_mappings.md

 })
 ```

+Note: If you wanna avoid Cascase Delete, then put all CascadeTypes except 'REMOVE'

 ## Bidierctional One-to-One Mapping
 There is a mapping from Instructor --> Instructor Detail.
 This is a uni-directionl mapping.
 If we want to load an InstructorDetail object and get the corresponding Instructor object, we will need a bidirectional mapping.
 Note: Even with the bi-directional setup, we dont need to update the database schema, only the java code.
 Steps: